TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 16/John 16.18.md

 ---

-They said therefore, What is this that he saith, A little while?
-We know not what he saith.
+They said therefore, "What is this that he says, 'A little while?'
+We don't know what he is saying."